 I realized if I wanted to linger over the pastries casually and sample a few, I'd have to act like an Italian, which meant stepping up and ordering a coffee first.
 Everything else is secondary.

+That would be easier said than done, looking at the menu's exhaustive list of coffee combinations.
 Espresso, latte macchiato, corretto, shakerato, latte caldo.
 I felt so unprepared for this moment.

-The cappuccino is made with a shot of espresso and steamed milk foam; it's named after the religious robes worn by Capuchin friars.
+I ordered my usual, a cappuccino.
+The Italian barista asked if I'd like cacao with it.
+Yes, please!
+The cappuccino is made with a shot of espresso and steamed milk foam, and it's named after the religious robes worn by Capuchin friars.
+At Rinaldini, the cacao was dusted on top of the foam using an R-shaped stencil.

 Tradition #2 - Italians prefer milky coffee before 11 a.m.

-The milk makes for a heavier coffee, which is seen as less desirable in the afternoon following lunch or in the evening after dinner.
+Examples include the cappuccino, cafe latte, and latte macchiato.
+The milk makes for a heavier coffee, which is seen as less desirable in the afternoon following lunch or after dinner.
+Italian espresso is consumed any time of day and is the more traditional choice following a meal.

 Related: Swedish Coffee Breaks

-It was only 10 a.m., and I had a big dinner planned at VUN Andrea Aprea, a two-star Michelin restaurant, so I didn't want to go overboard.
+Once I'd received my cappuccino, I stood at the glass counter and returned to deciding which pastries to try.
+It was only 10 a.m., and I planned a big dinner at VUN Andrea Aprea, a two-star Michelin restaurant, so I didn't want to go overboard.

 I started with white chocolate and vanilla macarons.
 I'm not a macaron lover, but they were too colorful to pass up.
+Additional flavors included vanilla and apricot, milk chocolate, and salted caramel.

 Next, it was time for a mini Sicilian cannoli.
-Now, these, I love.
+Now, I love these.
 Cannolis are a traditional Italian dessert from Sicily made of a fried dough shell filled with a sweet, creamy ricotta mixture.
+This one was garnished with dried fruit on one end and pistachios on the other.
+It was almost too perfect to eat, yet it was gone in two bites.

-Related: Food and Ferrari Tour in Emilia-Romagna
+Related: Food and Ferrari Tour

-He said the proper way to eat it was to dip it in my cappuccino first, which I did, before taking a bite.
-Another lesson about Italian coffee culture was learned.
+One of the staff introduced me to another traditional Italian pastry, a mini puccioso with vanilla cream.
+He said the proper way to eat it was to dip it in my cappuccino first, which I did before taking a bite.
+Thus, I learned another lesson about Italian coffee culture.

 Conscious of the time and the ease with which I could order another ten pastries, I finished my coffee and asked for the bill.
 My coffee and three little pastries cost $6.